sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>ettercap</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Network traffic sniffer/analyser, NCURSES interface version
+Short desc    : Network traffic sniffer/analyser, NCURSES interface version
 URL          : http://ettercap.sourceforge.net
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Ettercap is a suite for man in the middle attacks on LAN.
+Descript     : Ettercap is a suite for man in the middle attacks on LAN.
 It features
              : sniffing of live connections, content filtering on the fly and many other
              : interesting tricks.
 It supports active and passive dissection of many
              : protocols (even ciphered ones) and includes many feature for network and host